 Best time to Visit

 Like the rest of Malaysia, Sabah’s climate is hot and humid.
 Expect temperatures in the high 20s and low 30s throughout the lowlands.
 The state’s rainfall averages about 300cm annually and though it rains throughout the year, the heaviest rainfall generally occurs between October and January.
 At higher elevations the temperature is refreshingly cool, dropping to colder temperatures at night.
 Mount Kinabalu has its own climate and, above 3500m, temperatures can drop to freezing.

-Call us on to start planning your vacation to Abai Jungle Lodge or take a look at our itineraries to Borneo
+Call us on to start planning your holiday to Abai Jungle Lodge or take a look at our itineraries to Malaysia

 Abai Jungle Lodge is located on the lush banks of the Kinabatangan River in Borneo.
 Built on stilts, and only reachable by boat, this simple but cosy lodge provides a fantastic base for spotting the wealth of wildlife that can be found in the area.